 Your Macular Degeneration Social Security Disability Case

-Many macular degeneration disability claims are denied.
+Many macular degeneration disability claims are denied benefits.
 To improve the chances that your claim will be approved, consult with a Social Security disability lawyer.
 Studies have shown that those who utilize the services of an attorney have nearly double the chance of being approved compared with claimants who represent themselves.
 This holds true at all stages of the disability claims and appeals process.

 Most Social Security disability lawyers offer a free initial consultation.
 Additionally, Social Security lawyers are not allowed, by law, to collect legal fees from you unless your disability claim is approved.
 In most cases, your disability lawyer will be paid directly by the Social Security Administration from a percentage of the back pay to which you are entitled when your claim is approved.